HigherOrderCO/Kind/base/Courtex/Courtex.md

 and won't ever require updates, and the protocol is sufficiently simple for an independent developer to understand and implement it in a few days of work.
 These factors, together, remove the need for developer trust, and any remaining centralization.
-Cortex's execution language is a light calculus that is prone to formal verification, greatly reducing the odds of software errors and making it as secure as technically possible.
+Courtex's execution language is a light calculus that is prone to formal verification, greatly reducing the odds of software errors and making it as secure as technically possible.
 Its signature algorithm relies on hashes, making it resistant to quantum attacks.
 Proof of Work is used as the consensus